 For some lovely views across the Cairngorms, you can hike the Corbett Ben Vrackie or the Munro Ben Macdui [Scotland’s second-highest mountain].

 Kingussie is also a nice wee town to visit.
-From here you can visit Ruthven Barracks, an impressive ruin that was built after the first Jacobite Rising in the 1700s as a way for the English to maintain law and order in the Highlands.
+From here you can visit Ruthven Barracks, an impressive ruin that was built after the Jacobite Rising in 1715 as a way for the English to maintain law and order in the Highlands.

 You can also hike through one of Scotland’s most beautiful glens, Glen Feshie, which is a popular filming location and has inspired artists including Sir Edwin Landseer who found inspiration for his famous painting ‘The Monarch of the Glen.’

 The eco huts at The Lazy Duck in Nethy Bridge are gorgeous wee lodges surrounded by woodland.

-Pitlochry is the perfect place for a long weekend break or short escape.
+Pitlochry is the perfect place for a long weekend break or short escape in Scotland in autumn.

 This charming wee town has some great pubs and restaurants, and the main street is perfect for a stroll and some shopping.